kaliatech/webxr-tests-3/README.md

  - PBR Materials
  - Etc

-Note that while most of the functionlity works across all browsers and devices (even Safari/iOS), these demos are primarily meant to be viewed within a VR headset.
+While most of the functionality works across all browsers and devices, including Safari/iOS, these demos are primarily meant to be viewed within a VR headset.
 Testing was done with Meta Quest 2.